ardanlabs/gotraining/reading/design_guidelines.md

 * Unless the user needs to provide an implementation or you have multiple implementations, question.

+* Don’t export any interfaces until your user needs it.
+Users can declare their own interfaces.

 * Don't add an interface just for the sake of testing.
 API's are for users not tests.

 * If it's not clear how an abstraction makes the code better, it probably doesn't.

-* Don’t export any interfaces until you have to.

-* Introduce concrete types and don’t export any interfaces unless you have to encourage external packages to implement one.

 #### Package-Oriented Design